-Croatia: Construction of new unit at CHPP Zagreb launched23.
-December 2019. / SEE Energy News
+Croatia: Construction of new unit at CHPP Zagreb launched, SEE Energy News

 At the ceremony attended by Croatian Prime Minister Andrej Plenkovic, construction of a new cogeneration unit at existing combined heat and power plant (CHPP) Zagreb, an investment worth some 121 million euros, has been lunched.

 The new, high efficiency unit, with installed capacity of 150 MW of electricity and 114 MW of thermal energy is the largest single investment of the state-owned power utility HEP in new production facilities in the last 10 years.
 The expected average annual output of the new unit is 675 GWh of electricity (enough to meet the needs of around 200,000 households), 450 GWh of heating energy for Zagreb’s district heating system and 160 GWh of industrial steam.

 Thanks to its most modern Siemens technology of combined cogeneration, the new unit will save up to 25 % of primary energy from natural gas.
 Also, once its old and inefficient units are decommissioned, CHPP Zagreb will emit considerably less carbon dioxide and other pollutants.